backstage/backstage/.changeset/rich-zebras-design.md

 ---
 '@backstage/plugin-scaffolder': minor
-'@backstage/plugin-scaffolder-backend': minor
 ---

-- Add `listTasks` option to get tasks optionally filtered by `createdBy`

-- Added a new page under `/create/tasks` to show those tasks, optionally grouped by the current signed in user.
+- Added a new page under `/create/tasks` to show tasks that have been run by the Scaffolder.
+- Ability to filter these tasks by the signed in user, and all tasks.
+- Added optional method to the `ScaffolderApi` interface called `listTasks` to get tasks with an required `filterByOwnership` parameter.